Vinicius-PR/-Ignite-Challenge-04-WorldTrip/README.md

 # Conclusion
 This projet is my solution of the main challenge, chapter 4 - React.
 Bootcamp Administered by [Rocketseat](https://rocketseat.com.br/ "Rocketseat").
 Each challenge done is one more step to become a better programmer 😎.
-With this one, I toke a huge step forward.
+With this one, I took a huge step forward.